At Cambridge, the gown you wear depends either on what degree (if any) you already hold, or else your age – the course you are studying is irrelevant.

 MEng, MMath and MSci gowns

-The MEng/MMath/MSci gown is the same as the MA gown, with the addition of a circle of cord with a button in the centre on the sleeve above the arm slit.
+The MEng, MMath and MSci gowns are identical.
+The gown is the same as the MA gown, with the addition of a circle of cord with a button in the centre on the sleeve above the arm slit.
 This embellishment is fondly known as the "wheel of science".

 The MPhil gown is the same as the MA gown, with the addition of a button on the shoulder, a button just above the arm slit, and cord connecting the two.